Noland's Notes 2020 Re-Cap / 2021 Outlook

 (Source: S&P Dow Jones Indices, FTSE Russell, Nasdaq, MSCI, S&P U.S. Aggregate Bond Index, S&P GSCI Gold, S&P GSCI Crude Oil)

-(For those of you wishing for the abridged version of this note, feel free to jump straight to the summary which starts on page 9.
+(For those of you wishing for the abridged version of this note, feel free to jump straight to the summary.
 For everyone else, we have lots to discuss, since it has been a whole year.
 And, what a year it has been.
 So, let’s jump right in!)

 MY, MY, MY: WHAT AN INVESTMENT YEAR 2020 WAS!